tweag/nickel/doc/manual/syntax.md

 a runtime check to an expression (among other things).

-As detailed in the next section, `<expr>`, `<type>` and `<contract>` are in fact all the same and can be arbitrary Nickel expressions in practice.
+As detailed in the next section, `<expr>`, `<type>` and `<contract>` are in fact syntactically all the same and can be arbitrary Nickel expressions in practice.

-Examples:
+Here are some examples of contract annotations in Nickel:

 ```text
 > 5 | Number